yagutaro/dsc-inferential-statistics-section-intro-hbs-ds-060120/README.md

 ### The T-Distribution

 Finally, we'll end this section by learning about how we can use the **_T-Distribution_** for dealing with samples that are smaller, and that have an unknown standard deviation.
-We'll explore how the T-Distribution works, learn about _Degrees of Freedom_, and then see how we can calculate confidence intervals using our newfound knowledge of the T-Distribution.
+We'll explore how the T-Distribution works, learn about *degrees of freedom*, and then see how we can calculate confidence intervals using our newfound knowledge of the T-Distribution.

 ## Summary

 While some of this material may seem a little dry, a deep understanding of and intuition for distributions and sampling will be important in your career as a data scientist.
-This knowledge will help you avoid making mistakes in your EDA, feature selection, and modeling work which could lead to faulty predictions from your models.
+This knowledge will help you avoid making mistakes in your EDA (exploratory data analysis), feature selection, and modeling work, which could lead to faulty predictions from your models.